The basic syntax of python

-Do you want to learn the fundamentals of programming?
-Have you been interested in learning a coding language but don't know where to start?
-Python is an excellent choice for those looking to dive into the world of programming and experience the immense benefits that come with it.
-Not only is python easy to use, but it's also extremely versatile and powerful.
-Python is one of the most widely-used programming languages around, and it's gaining in popularity every day.
-Not only is it easy to learn and use, but its syntax makes writing code straightforward and simple.
-In this blog post, we'll be discussing the basics of python syntax so you can get started on your journey as a coder!
+Python is one of the most widely used programming languages around, and it's gaining in popularity every day.
+Not only is it easy to learn with Python beginner course and use, but its syntax makes writing code straightforward and simple.
+In this blog post, we'll be discussing the Python basic syntax, python syntax list, Basic Syntax of Python, syntax in Python, and Basic syntax of Python with examples so you can get started on your journey as a coder!

 First Python Program

-The first python programming language can be written in two ways, those are
+The fundamentals of Python's first programs in this programming language can be written in two ways, are

 Example